www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

     * [x] Create infrastructure for generic constraint type and rating function parsing, as otherwise, this will not scale well in the future.
         * [x] Add a method to Query interface, that creates a constraint given a constraint type name and a list of rating functions.
             Such a method can be useful for parsers in order to construct constraint trees.
+  * [ ] Explicitly handle parsing errors via a result object, instead of using exceptions.
+      * [ ] Create and use result class.
+CURRENT
+      * [ ] Make a distinction between internal consistency error for errors with technical details, execution error for generic errors and user explainable errors.
+      * [ ] Show error in editor form.
     * [ ] Switch constraint parser to infrastructure for generic constraint generation.
         * [ ] Create and use rater parser.
         * [ ] Create and use attribute parser.